stakater/mto-docs/content/integrations/grafana/readme.md

 ### 8.1 Status reporting

-The operator continuously updates the `status` field of the `GrafanaExtension` CR with cluster-wide and tenant-specific information.
+The operator continuously updates the `status` field of the extension's `Grafana` CR with cluster-wide and tenant-specific information.

-#### 8.1.1 Status in GrafanaExtension
+#### 8.1.1 Status in the extension's `Grafana` CR

 ```yaml
 status: